seanmd8/Maneuver/README.md

 Gameplay Changelog:

 7/10/24
-- Added 5 new Boons
+- Added 5 new Boons.

 7/9/24
 - Added new reward: Boons.
 They will be found in the third floor of each area.